John Stewart Co-ordinator

 Bríd O'Brien Head of Policy and Media

-Bríd was appointed to the Council of the Economics and Social Research Institute in September 2012; and represents the INOU in social partnership and other structures including the Labour Market Council which was established in September 2013.
+Bríd also represents the INOU in social partnership and other structures including the Labour Market Advisory Council which held its first meeting in April 2020.
 She is also a member of the INOU's Senior Management team and acts as the Media spokesperson.

 Prior to working with the INOU in January 2007, Bríd worked with Pavee Point Travellers Centre on policy, legislative and project development covering economic issues, equality, and social inclusion.
 In the course of this work Bríd worked in partnership with a range of government and non-government organisations at the local, national and European levels.